RiasKlein/DRSS/DataProcessing_Shun/README.txt

 > Issue: Different organizations label their donor lists differently
 Solution: Have templates to handle various cases

+> Issue: PDFs cannot be read directly as text due to formatting
+Solution: Use the pdftotext utility to convert the pdfs before reading them
+	Usage: pdftotext -raw (PDF's name) (output file's name)

 ### Templates (also referred to by T_CODE in process.py)

 0:	National Geographic